 Be wary of test prep that teaches you to use shortcuts that don’t require you to understand a full mathematical explanation of the question.
 Understanding the backbones of the math on the SAT is the best way to avoid flawed shortcuts and lengthy arithmetic traps that can cost you precious minutes and, ultimately, negatively impact your score.

-The SAT Reasoning Math Test Section 2 – Calculators Allowed
+What is The SAT Reasoning Math Test Section 2 ?

 Once they’re onto the SAT Math Test section that permits a calculator, some students may think it’s smooth sailing.
 This section, however, continues to ask students to find the fastest, most elegant way to solve problems.
 But this time, the test creatively uses the temptation to use your calculator as a crutch.